ebshimizu/stats-of-the-storm/README.md

 Stats of the Storm has only been tested and built for Windows 10 systems.
 If you'd like to help get this to run on OS X and Linux, check out the Development section below.

-Check out the [Releases Page](https://github.com/ebshimizu/hots-analysis/releases) to downloadthe latest installer.
+Check out the [Releases Page](https://github.com/ebshimizu/hots-analysis/releases) to download the latest installer.

 ## Features
 * Match Summary